Illinois became the first state to eliminate cash bail. Here’s how it’s working.

 “I think what makes the [Illinois law] so powerful is that judges are required to release people who are deemed not to be a safety risk, and not likely to flee,” Weisburd said.
 “So that means that most people released under this new law don’t need to have an electronic monitor, because they’re not a safety risk, and they’re not a flight risk.”

-David Olson said so far there hasn’t been an increase in the use of electronic monitoring in Illinois.
-Olson is a law professor specializing in criminal justice and criminology at Loyola University in Chicago.
+David Olsons, a law professor specializing in criminal justice and criminology at Loyola University in Chicago, said so far there hasn’t been an increase in the use of electronic monitoring in Illinois.

-He said three months is not enough time to determine what impact the new system is having on crime rates.
-But he and his team are hitting the road soon to see how the law is playing out throughout the state.
+He said three months is not enough time to determine the impact the new system is having on crime rates, but he and his team are hitting the road soon to see how the law is playing out throughout the state.

-One thing they have seen already, though, is the elimination of bail has driven down jail populations across Illinois.
-But how drastic the decrease varies by the size of the county.
+One thing they have seen already, though, is that the elimination of bail has driven down jail populations across Illinois.
+The amount of that decrease in jail population varies by the size of the county.

 One of those smaller jails is in McLean County, which includes Bloomington-Normal.
 Assistant State’s Attorney Brad Rigdon said some of the most common charges in his area are misdemeanor assault.